badal-io/gcp-airflow-foundations/docs/features.rst

 Features
 ********************

-GCP Airflow Foundations offer a suite of additional features that respond to commong data ingestion pitfalls.
+GCP Airflow Foundations offer a suite of additional features that respond to common data ingestion pitfalls.

 .. schema_migration:
 Schema Migration
 ------------------
-When ingesting from relational databases and - to a lesser extend - from third party APIs, the source schema might evolve over time.
+When ingesting from relational database tables and - to a lesser extend - from third party APIs, the source schema might evolve over time.
 GCP Airflow Foundations will detect such changes after loading the data in a staging table, and update the destination table's schema accordingly.
-Mmost schema modifications that are currently supported by `BigQuery <https://cloud.google.com/bigquery/docs/manually-changing-schemas>`_ are also supported here, including:
+Most schema modifications that are currently supported by `BigQuery <https://cloud.google.com/bigquery/docs/manually-changing-schemas>`_ are also supported here, including:

 - Changing a column's data type using the `current conversion rules in Standard SQL <https://cloud.google.com/bigquery/docs/reference/standard-sql/conversion_rules#comparison_chart>`_.
 - Relaxing a column's mode from `REQUIRED` to `NULLABLE`